Free energy and equilibrium states for families of interval maps: Thermodynamics for induced maps

-\begin{proof} [Proof of Theorem~\ref{thm:eqstates}] Let $d\geq 2, \eps >0$.
+In this section, we first show that the number of equilirbium states with a given entropy is bounded. \begin{proof} [Proof of Theorem~\ref{thm:eqstates}] Let $d\geq 2, \eps >0$.
 Take $R$ sufficiently large that $2\eps(R,d) < \eps.$ By Remark~\ref{rem:prim}, there are at most $(2dR)^2d^R$ distinct level-$R$ primitive induced maps.
 If $f$ is transitive on $J(f)$, Lemma~\ref{lem:primi3} says there is only one level-$R$ primitive induced map.
 There is at most one equilibrium state which lifts to a given primitive map, by Lemma~\ref{lem:eqlift}, and each equilibrium state with entropy at least $2\eps(R)$ does lift to such a map, by Corollary~\ref{cor:Rtowerprim}.
-Thus the number of level-$R$ primitive induced maps bounds the number of equilibrium states with entropy at least $\eps$, completing the proof. \end{proof}
+Thus the number of level-$R$ primitive induced maps bounds the number of equilibrium states with entropy at least $\eps$, completing the proof. \end{proof} This allows us to complete the proof of our main technical result. \begin{proof} [Proof of Theorem~\ref{thm:SSSS}] Most of Theorem~\ref{thm:SSSS} follows from Proposition~\ref{prop:SSSS}, on taking appropriate subsequences.
+Only the final statement of Theorem~\ref{thm:SSSS} then needs verifying.
+From the final statement of Proposition~\ref{prop:SSSS}, if we assume that $E_L = P(-t_0 \log |Df_0| )$, then there is a hyperbolic light limit measure $\mu_*$ with strictly positive entropy which is a convex combination of equilibrium states.
+Suppose the convex combination is described by a measure $\sigma$ on the space $\M_{f_0}$.
+If then $\sigma(A) > 0$ and

+is a light limit measure which is a convex combination of equilibrium states with entropy at least $h(\mu_*)/2$, of which there are only a finite number by Theorem~\ref{thm:eqstates}.
+Hence one of these equilibrium states is a light limit measure (absolutely continuous with respect to $\mu_*$ and necessarily hyperbolic). \end{proof}